-The Heritage Strategy 2025-2030 also aligns with our Corporate Plan 2024-2030.
-In doing so, it sets out actions that seek to ensure the sustainable conservation and management of our heritage assets, as well as objectives that can add value to the well-being of our communities.
+The Heritage Strategy 2025-2030 is key to the delivery of our Corporate Plan 2024-2030.
+It sets out actions that seek to ensure the sustainable conservation and management of our heritage assets, as well as objectives that can add value to the well-being of our communities.

-We have identified four strategic priorities that will support achievement of our Heritage Strategy vision over the next 5 years:
+We have identified four strategic priorities that will support the achievement of our Heritage Strategy vision over the next 5 years: